demetris/omni-control/README.md

 Omni Control is a collection of tweaks for WordPress websites.

-It offers tweaks that are simple in implementation and that rely on simple and stable parts of the WordPress API.

-Tweaks can be enabled and disabled individually or all at once.
+Its tweaks can be enabled and disabled individually or all at once.
 By default all tweaks are disabled.

 Installation and updates